Protective factors: reducing the risk of ovarian cancer

 Find out about the factors that may reduce the risk of developing ovarian cancer.

-It's important to consider factors that may reduce the risk of ovarian cancer.
-While they may lower the risk, they won't completely prevent you from developing ovarian cancer, so it’s important to continue to look out for the symptoms
+There are factors which may reduce your risk of developing ovarian cancer in the future.
+While these factors may lower your risk, they won’t prevent you from developing ovarian cancer.
+It’s important to continue to look out for the symptoms of ovarian cancer.

 The contraceptive pill

-The combined contraceptive pill is known to almost halve the risk of ovarian cancer if you take it for 10 years or more.
-But you and your GP need to weigh up the benefits and other possible health risks of taking the combined contraceptive pill.
+The combined contraceptive pill is known to almost halve the risk of ovarian cancer if taken for ten years or more.
+The reduced risk remains even if you stop taking the pill.
+However, you and your GP should weigh up the benefits with other possible health risks of taking the combined contraceptive pill.

 Pregnancy and breastfeeding